zek3r/zek3r.github.io/_drafts/msc-paper.markdown

 ## What we did in my MSc Paper

-Our specific research question was whether neuron A can communicate effectively with neuron B, even when there is ambiguity in whether a sequence of spikes can be considered a burst or not.
+Our specific research question was if neuron A can communicate effectively with neuron B even when there is ambiguity in whether a sequence of spikes can be considered a burst or not.

 ### Our research methods

-To answer this question, we needed a way of quantifying how well neuron B can decode neuron A's spikes as a function of how much ambiguity there is A's spike messages.
+To answer this question, we needed a way of quantifying how well neuron B can decode neuron A's spikes as a function of how much ambiguity there is in A's spike messages.
 We took a computational approach to answer this question, meaning that we came up with a mathematical model of neurons A and B--a set of equations describing the spikes that A produces and the machinery that B uses to decode those spikes--and analyzed a computer simulation of this model.
 In this model, we could vary the amount of ambiguity in A's messages.
-We then used tools from **information theory** to quantify how well neuron B could, in theory, decode neuron B's messages.
-Information theory is a branch of mathematical statistics that quantifies the amount of variability in a variable--where a variable could be the message that one neuron sends to another, for example--and how much the variability in one variable says about the variability in another.
-If the variability in neuron B's decoding of neuron A's message says a lot about A's original message, then neuron A is communicating well with neuron B!
+We then used tools from information theory to quantify how well model neuron B could decode model neuron A's messages.
+Information theory is a branch of mathematical statistics that quantifies the amount of predictability (vs unpredictability, or ambiguity) in a variable object.
+In particular, information theory can also be used to evaluate how predictive one variable is of another.
+For example, one pair of variables could be (1) the identity of a card in a deck (e.g. ace of spades) and (2) the colour of the card.
+The information contained card colour about the identity of the card is not super high (e.g. there are many, 26, cards in a deck that are red).
+If variable (2) was instead card number/face this would be comparatively more predictive (e.g. there are only 4 kings in a deck, narrowing the options).
+In our case, variable (1) would be a time-varying signal encoded in the bursty spikes of model neuron A, and variable (2) would be the read-out taken by model neuron B.

 ### Our findings and why they are useful